epsil/gll/README.md

         [failure (b str)]))))
 ```

 If the first parser is successful, we return its result.
 Otherwise, we invoke the second parser and return that.
-(For simplicity, the `alt` and `seq` combinators only take two arguments; later we'll write general versions accepting any number of arguments.)
+(For simplicity, the `alt` and `seq` combinators only take two arguments; later we will write general versions accepting any number of arguments.)

 We can define other combinators in terms of these basic combinators.
 For example, the *optional combinator* matches a parser zero or one times: